 D.FMT (Date Format) This sets the date format.
-Options:

-DD.MM.Y4 DD.MM.Y2

-MM.DD.Y4 MM.DD.Y2

-Y4.MM.DD Y2.MM.DD
+Options are:

+DD.MM.Y4, MM.DD.Y4, Y4.MM.DD, DD.MM.Y2.
+MM.DD.Y2, Y2.MM.DD

 Default: DD.MM.Y4

 T.FMT (Time Format) This sets the time format.

+Options are:

+HH.MM, HH.MM.SS

-Options: HH.MM, HH.MM.SS Default: HH.MM
+Default: HH.MM

 T.MODE (Time Mode) This sets the time mode.

+Options are:

+24HOUR, 12HOUR

-Options: 24HOUR.
-12HOUR Default: 24HOUR
+Default: 24HOUR

 YEAR (Set Year) Range: 2000 to 2099

 MONTH (Set Month) Range: 01 to 12

 DAY (Set Day) Range: 01 to 31

 HOUR (Set Hour) Range: 00 to 23 (24-hour format)

 MINUTE (Set Minute) Range: 00 to 59

-8.4.8.
-TEST (Special Test Functions)
+8.4.8.TEST (Special Test Functions)

 Items within this Group allow access to the testing routines for the instrument.
-With these routines, the scale base output can be monitored and the inputs and outputs can be tested.
+With these routines the scale base output can be monitored and the inputs and outputs can be tested.

 SCALE (Scale Base Test Display) Verifies the correct load cell capacity and/or load cell wiring is used.
 It sets up the instrument as a simple test meter to measure the load cell signal output.
 The display reads in millivolts per volt, factory calibrated to 0.1% worst case.
 When accessing this item, initially there should be no weight on the scale.
 In OIML or NTEP modes, this display is only active for five seconds before returning to the menu.
 FRC.OUT (Force Outputs) Forces each of the output drivers in turn.
 All outputs turn OFF when leaving this step.
-The <edt></edt> key will advance through each output (i.e. ON.1 and ON.2).
+The <edt></edt> key will advance through each output (i.e. ON.1 ON.2 and ON.3).
 Pressing <ok></ok> will turn all outputs off and exit the test.
 O.LOAD (Overload Count) Displays a count of the number of times that the A/D conversion has been out of range since the count was last reset.
 This value is read only and cannot be edited.
 CLR.OLD (Clear Overload)

-8.4.9.
-FACTRY (Factory Adjustment Menu)
+8.4.9.FACTRY (Factory Adjustment Menu)

-Item within this group allow for setting the indicator to factory defaults.
+Item within this group allows for setting the indicator in factory defaults.

-FAC.DEF (Restore Factory Settings Except for Calibration) Restores all settings in the digital setup, except the calibration back to the original new settings installed at the factory.
+FAC.DEF (Restore Factory Settings Except for Calibration) Restores all settings in the digital setup that are not calibration critical back to the original new settings installed at the factory.
 The main use of this routine is to completely reset an instrument that is being installed on a different scale.
-The instrument will prompt with Cont .
+The instrument will prompt with Cont.
 N .
-Press <edt></edt> to change to Cont .
+Press <edt></edt> to change to Cont.
 Y and <ok></ok> to continue.
-When Cont .
+When Cont.
 Y has been chosen the instrument will display DONE to indicate that the operation has been completed.
 Restoring the factory options does not affect the calibration.
 To reset the calibration to factory condition CAL:FAC.CAL must be used.
-Refer to FAC.CAL (Restore Default Factory Calibration) ⊗ page 34.
+Refer to FAC.CAL (Restore Default Factory Calibration) ⊗ page 33.
 This menu item is only available when in Full Digital Setup mode.